Executive who criticized Oracle president quits

 According to a transcript of comments made in July 2011 to a colleague in human resources via Oracle's instant messaging service, Block said: "Nobody talks about Sun.
 Even the Sun customers.
 It's dead dead dead."

-The comments became public in disclosures during the discovery phase of a lawsuit with bitter rival Hewlett-Packard Co (HPQ.N).
+The comments became public in disclosures during the discovery phase of a lawsuit with bitter rival Hewlett-Packard Co.

 Oracle and Block were not available for comment on those remarks or why he was leaving.